 It is not mandatory for participants to take the survey, but it is encouraged.
 This enables NCRA to collect as much data as possible to track which participants sign up for NCRA A to Z, finish the program, and then go on to enroll in court reporting programs.

 How many chapters are taught during each class?

-The recommendation is 3-4 chapters per class, one 3-hour class per week, for a period of 6-8 weeks.
+The recommendation is 3-4 chapters per class, one 3-hour class per week, for a period of six to eight weeks.
 Some lesssons are longer than others and/or contain more material.
 Each group moves at a different pace depending on the abilities of the participants, guest speakers who may visit, etc. It is up to the leader to figure out what lessons to cover in each session.